estelle/csstdg/transforms.md

 That is to say, animating a rotation of `1100deg` will spin the element around several times before coming to rest at a tilt of -20 degrees (or 340 degrees, if you like).
 By contrast, animating a rotation of `-20deg` will tilt the element a bit to the left, with no spinning; and of course animating a rotation of `340deg` will animate an almost-full spin to the right.
 All three animations come to the same end state, but the process of getting there is very different in each case.

 The function `rotate()` is a straight 2D rotation, and the one you’re most likely to use.
 It is equivalent to `rotateZ()` because it rotates the element around the Z axis (the one that shoots straight out of your display and through your eyeballs).
-In a like manner, `rotateX()` causes rotation around the X axis, thus causing the element to tilt toward or away from you; and `rotateY()` rotates the elmeent around its Y axis, as though it were a door.
+In a like manner, `rotateX()` causes rotation around the X axis, thus causing the element to tilt toward or away from you; and `rotateY()` rotates the element around its Y axis, as though it were a door.
 These are all illustrated in Figure XX.

 > [[Figure XX.
 Rotations around the three axes.]]